francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 ## But why?
 The Kolmogorov-Arnold representation theorem

-But what are KAN's learnable activation functions?
-And how are they learned?
-These are important questions addressed in the paper, but we want to understand what fundamentally motivates this change in architecture design.
+But what fundamentally motivates this change in architecture design?
 Enter the Kolmogorov-Arnold representation (KAT) theorem.
 Very roughly, this says that

 > **KAT theorem**: *Any continuous multivariate function can be represented by summing many continuous univariate functions.*